Financial Marketing in the Digital Age

-Content marketers use blogs, video, podcasts, and eBooks to directly communicate with your preferred market over social media to project the message: you understand.
+Content marketers use blogs, videos, podcasts, and eBooks to directly communicate with your preferred market over social media to project the message: you understand.
 When businesses use authenticity and honesty as weapons in an effort to alleviate those concerns of distrust, they deflate the elephant in the room and begin building bridges.
 When you build bridges to social responsibility, trust will follow.

-Digital marketing built around trust helps generate approachability and credibility in your capital markets over the long term.
+A digital marketing strategy built around trust helps generate approachability and credibility in your capital markets over the long term.

 The primary market of financial services marketing is will always be people.
 Buyers and sellers, stock holders, savers, and investors are people – and they care about where their money goes, and how it’s cared for.